Ogre (board game): Reception

-In the inaugural edition of Ares (March 1980), David Ritchie gave the game a below-average rating of 6 out of 9, commenting,"The first of the MicroGames, OGRE started an avalanche of small, fast, playable games [...]
+In the inaugural edition of Ares (March 1980), David Ritchie gave the game a "very good" rating of 7 out of 9, commenting, "The first of the MicroGames, OGRE started an avalanche of small, fast, playable games [...]
 A Panzer freak's ultimate dream."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented, "It is ridiculously inexpensive — almost disposable.
 Despite its size and price, it is well produced and reasonably presented."
 Freeman thought its best value, though, was in its gameplay: "Most significantly, it's an exceptionally fast and interesting game."
 He noted the game's drawbacks were minor and gave this game an Overall Evaluation of "Excellent", concluding, "It's one of the best values in gaming."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote, "OGRE's success, I think, is largely due to its successful mating of two of gaming’s most popular subjects — science fiction and the tank.
+This should not be taken as belittling the game, however, because OGRE is tense, fast-playing and a close match right down to the last die-roll.
+One of the comments frequently heard when it first came out was an expression of surprise that the game was of such high quality despite its small size and low cost; a lot of 'bang for your buck'."

 In Issue 30 of Phoenix (March–April 1981), Michael Stoner thought the counters of the original Metagaming Concepts edition were flimsy and sometimes difficult to read, but otherwise called OGRE "an excellent 'fun' game, taking less than an hour to play and easy to teach."

 In the August 1982 edition of Dragon (Issue 64), Tony Watson reviewed the first reissue by Steve Jackson Games, and called OGRE "a legend in the ranks of SF gamedom, and deservedly so... as well as being a lot of fun to play, it's an interesting extrapolation on high-tech armored warfare".
 Watson noted that the rules had remained essentially the same in the new edition, the most significant changes being to the physical design—with larger (still black and white) counters, and full-color maps by Denis Loubet.
 Watson also welcomed the retention of the original artwork alongside new pieces — "no one draws a GEV or OGRE like Mr. Chung".
 He concluded with a strong recommendation, saying it "would make a fine addition to any gamer's collection."